codebyfauzan/todo-app/README.md

 ### Continued development

-I planned to store the todo data to local storage, so the will not be gone after reload.
+I planned to store the todo data to local storage, so the data will not be gone after reload.

 ## Author